 For maximum consideration, complete the FAFSA by April 15 of each year.

 State Grant Deadlines

-The FAFSA is also used to determine eligibility for state grants programs.
+The FAFSA is also used to determine eligibility for state grant programs.

 - For Pennsylvania residents, PHEAA has a FAFSA filing deadline of May 1.